iSimangaliso Wetland Park Safaris

 Experience the very best of iSimangaliso Wetland Park on some of our magnificent Safaris and Tours.

-iSimangaliso Wetland Park, KwaZulu Natal South Africa is officially the first world heritage site in South Africa.
+iSimangaliso Wetland Park, KwaZulu Natal South Africa is officially the first world heritage site in South Africa (Unesco).
 This place of wonder is situated on the north coast of KwaZulu Natal and stretches from the small village of St Lucia in the South to the border of Mozambique in the North.
 Join us on one of our Elite St Lucia KwaZulu Natal Safaris or Tours.

 The area is enormous however offers incredible biodiversity from area to area.
 The South (St Lucia) offers a good base from where to explore as one may encounter Hippos wandering the streets at night in the residential area to the odd Leopard that frequents the area as well.
 St Lucia is truly a wildlife paradise with numerous species found both within and bordering the town. iSimangaliso Wetland Park Safaris are amazing and an incredible way to discover this amazing and diverse place.